 DO NOT COVER the jar.
 Rather, lay a light napkin over top and set the jar aside out of direct sunlight.
 The lilacs will infuse the sugar for five days.
 It is important to gently stir the sugar and lilac mixture every morning, otherwise, the moisture from the lilacs will cause the sugar to harden.

 Each day, you will notice that the lilacs begin to wilt, and brown, and finally, by the fourth or fifth day, they will be shrivelled and dried.
 The sugar is now ready to use.
 You can leave the dried lilacs in, however, it isn’t very pretty.
 Pour the contents into a fine-mesh colander with a bowl underneath.
 Use a spoon to push the sugar through the mesh, leaving the dried lilac petals behind.

 Store sugar in a clean jar with a tight-fitting lid.
 Use as you normally use sugar.
 Will keep in the pantry for up to a year.

 HOW TO GATHER LILACS

-If you can find those, then do not wash the petals.
-You will want to cut away a few branches from the tree using pruning shears.
+Please use pruning shears.
 Don’t break the branches with your hands or saw at them with a knife.
 This will damage the tree and you will want the tree to stay healthy for years to come.
 Oh, it’s also best to harvest the lilacs in the morning before it gets too hot.
-The petals have more moisture content in the mornings.
+The petals have more moisture content in the morning.